Pylons/pyramid/docs/narr/configuration.rst

 Like many other Python web frameworks, :mod:`repoze.bfg` uses the :term:`WSGI` protocol to connect an application and a web server together.
-The :mod:`paste.httpserver` server is used in this example as a WSGI server, purely for convenience, as ``Paste`` is a dependency of :mod:`repoze.bfg` itself; :mod:`repoze.bfg` applications can be served by any WSGI server.
+The :mod:`paste.httpserver` server is used in this example as a WSGI server for convenience, as ``Paste`` is a dependency of :mod:`repoze.bfg` itself.
+However, :mod:`repoze.bfg` applications can be served by any WSGI server.

 The script also imports the ``Configurator`` class from the ``repoze.bfg.configuration`` module.
 This class is used to configure